-THE DESERET NEWS HAVING PUR-chased the printing plant of Geo.
-Q. Cannon & cons. is now the exclusive Church publish-ing house.
-We will make special inducements ZION'S BAKERY AND LUNCH PARLOR.
-75 West First South: Caroline Wrathall Quick service.
-Reasonable prices. the house we will make special induces only to book agents and canvasers desiring to handle Church works.
+THE DESERET NEWS HAVING PUR-THE DESERT NEWS HAVING PUR-chased the printing plant of Geo.
+Q. Cannon & Sons, is now the exclusive Unurch publish-ing house.
+We will make special inducements to book agents and canvassers desiring to handle Church works.
 References required.
 There is a splendid field throughout Utah and surrounding states for a bright can-vasser in these lines.
 Send for free catalogue.
-OSCAR GROSHELL - Railroad Tickets bought, sold and exchanged.
-221 Main st
+ZION'S BAKERY AND LUNOH PARLOR, 78 West First South: Caroline Wrathail.
+Quick service.
+Reasonable prices OSCAR GROSHELL - Railroad Tickets bought, sold and exchanged.
+221 Main St